Positive virus tests on Aust-NZ cruise

 The number of Australians among the crew remains unclear.

-“They have doctors on board the ship, they have ICU facilities, they have care,” Dr Chant told reporters.
+“They have doctors on board the ship, they have ICU facilities, they have care,” Dr Chant said.

 “With all the passengers off the ship, they have the ability to reallocate all the crew to single rooms with bathrooms.”